thecapacity/thecapacity.github.io/_posts/2009-03-04-building-couchdb.md

 cp jsproto.tbl jsautocfg.h $RUN/include/js
 cp libjs.so $RUN/lib</pre>

-A good way to get a hint on the problem is to create a sample &#8220;program&#8221; and try to compile it.
-To do this, create a file called &#8220;test.c&#8221; with the contents;
+A good way to get a hint on the problem is to create a sample “program” and try to compile it.
+To do this, create a file called “test.c” with the contents;

-> <pre>#include &lt;/home/wjhuie/run/include/jsapi.h&gt;
+> <pre>#include </home/wjhuie/run/include/jsapi.h>
 void main()
 { }</pre>

 Then try to compile it with;

-> <pre>make test 2&gt;&1 | less</pre>
+> <pre>make test 2>&1 | less</pre>

-That should allow you to see what&#8217;s going on and once that works then couchdb&#8217;s configure test should also!
+That should allow you to see what’s going on and once that works then couchdb’s configure test should also!
 Now I have to sort out the unicode library requirements!